geminabox/geminabox/README.markdown

 docker run -d -p 9292:9292 geminabox:latest
 ```

-You're server should now be running!
+Your server should now be running!

 ## Licence